Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Background and Related Work

 \subsection{Text-To-Image Synthesis}

-In the last few years, training models on multimodal data received much attention.
-Recent approaches for contrastive learning on image-text pairs are powered by a large amount of publicly available images and their corresponding descriptions.
-One of the most prominent representative is CLIP (Contrastive Language-Image Pre-training)~\citep{clip}, which consists of an image encoder network and a text encoder network.
-Both parts are jointly trained on image-text pairs in a contrastive learning scheme to match corresponding pairings of images and texts.
-Trained on 400M samples collected from the internet, CLIP learned meaningful representations of images and their textual descriptions, and successfully performed a wide range of different tasks with zero-shot transfer and no additional training required.
+In the last few years, training models on multimodal data has received much attention.
+Recent approaches for contrastive learning on image-text pairs are powered by a large number of images and their corresponding descriptions collected from the internet.
+One of the most prominent representatives is CLIP (Contrastive Language-Image Pre-training)~\citep{clip}, which combines a text and image encoding network.
+In a contrastive learning fashion, both components are jointly trained to match corresponding image-text~pairings.
+After being trained on 400M internet-sourced samples, CLIP provides meaningful representations of images and their textual descriptions and is able to successfully complete a variety of tasks with zero-shot transfer and no additional training required~\citep{clip}.
+The learned representations can further facilitate other applications by incorporating CLIP into new models.

-Based on the robust representations learned by CLIP, OpenAI recently introduced their text-conditional image generation model DALL-E~2~\citep{dalle_2}.
-To generate images from textual descriptions, the model first computes the CLIP text embedding and then uses a prior to generate possible CLIP image embeddings based on a given text embedding.
-Finally, an image decoder is used to generate images based on the image embeddings.
+One such example is the recently introduced text-conditioned image generation model DALL-E~2~\citep{dalle_2}.
+In order to generate images from textual descriptions, the model first computes the CLIP text embeddings and then uses a prior to produce corresponding image embeddings.
+Finally, an image decoder~\citep{song2020,ho2020} is applied to generate images conditioned on the computed image embeddings. \cref{fig:dalle_concept} gives an overview of the \mbox{DALL-E~2} pipeline for text-to-image synthesis.

-The decoder is a diffusion model~\citep{song2020,ho2020} trained to generate images conditioned on CLIP image embeddings.
-Since the decoder model only learns to generate images from CLIP image embeddings, the prior model is needed to map text embeddings to corresponding image embeddings. \cref{fig:dalle_concept} gives an overview of the DALL-E~2 pipeline for text-guided image generation.

 Besides DALL-E~2, various other text-guided image generation models have been introduced over the last couple of months.
-These include its direct predecessors GLIDE~\citep{glide} and DALL-E~\citep{dalle}, Google's Imagen~\citep{imagen} and Parti~\citep{parti}, or the publicly available Stable Diffusion~\citep{Rombach2022}.
-All models heavily rely on a large amount of public data collected from the internet.
-While machine learning models continue to achieve new astonishing achievements, the privacy and security of these models come into focus.
-We introduce common attacks in this context in the following section.
+These include its direct predecessors GLIDE~\citep{glide} and DALL-E~\citep{dalle}, Google's Imagen~\citep{imagen} and Parti~\citep{parti}, Meta's Make-A-Scene~\citep{gafni2022scene}, and Midjourney~\citep{midjourney2022}.